-- Students liked the experimental work, nevertheless, some groups asked for more supervision and support.
-While most felt it was right amount there were exceptions that wanted more. - As a last remark, the cohort was a very nice mix of diverse academic backgrounds.
+• Students liked the experimental work, nevertheless, some groups asked for more supervision and support.
+While most felt it was right amount there were exceptions that wanted more.
+They also requested to form their own teams.

+• As a last remark, as previous years, the cohort was a very nice mix of diverse academic backgrounds.
 It has been a very lively experience with active discussions and different opinions.
 We hope the students keep up the engaging spirit and their active role to improve the program as it progress in the upcoming periods as well.